Life at Rhodes

 Rhodes University is a prestigious institution with a rich student life both on campus and in Grahamstown!

-Due to its small size and the nature of Grahamstown, most students at Rhodes will spend at least one year in one of our Residences.
-All of these Residences are on campus and within walking distance from most lecture venues.
+Due to the small size and nature of Grahamstown, most students at Rhodes will spend at least one year in one of the Residences located on campus.
+All of the Residences on campus are within walking distance from most lecture venues.
 This ensures that the Rhodes community is tight-knit and that most students here make long-lasting friendships.
 Rhodes has a distinctive student atmosphere that is friendly, easy-going and intellectually engaging.
-Being on exchange at Rhodes means living in a student community where all your study and social resources are not further than a 5 minute walk!
+Being an exchange at Rhodes means living in a student community where all your study and social resources are not further than a 5- 10 minute walk!

 This page is here to help get to know the facilities and resources which shape student life at Rhodes.

-For information about life at Rhodes, please browse through the, or take a look at the general student information that is available to all Rhodes students on StudentZone.
+For information about life at Rhodes, please browse through or take a look at the general student information regarding student life that is available to all students on http://www.ru.ac.za/studentlife/ .

 Please also visit the Admissions Gateway for a detailed rundown of student life at Rhodes.

 Support for International students

 The staff at Rhodes are easily accessible.
 Because of the low student-to-lecturer ratio, you can speak to your lecturers about any academic issues that you may encounter.
 You will also be assigned a student tutor for every course that you take.
 These students are also available for any queries you may have about the course content.
 If you need academic support, don't hesitate to speak to either you lecturer or your tutor.
 For issues and problems that relate to more than just your course content, the following people are here to help you:

 - Director of Student Affairs -Office Tel: +27 (0)46 603 8181 E-mail: email@example.com

 - Your warden or sub-warden